MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/change-data-capture-sys-dm-cdc-log-scan-sessions.md

   The records in `sys.dm_cdc_log_scan_sessions` are reset whenever the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is restarted or after a failover occurs.
 Additionally, if the queried database is in the secondary role of an Always On availability group, then no records are returned.

-  For more information, see [What is change data capture (CDC)?](../track-changes/about-change-data-capture-sql-server.md)
+  For more information, review [What is change data capture (CDC)?](../track-changes/about-change-data-capture-sql-server.md)

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|